To find out which Oceanside City Council District you live in, please click here.

 |Rebuttal To Argument In Favor||Rebuttal To Argument Against|

 General Municipal Election - November 3, 2020

 Oceanside’s next General Municipal Election is scheduled for Tuesday, November 3, 2020.

 General Candidate Information – Oceanside’s Elected Offices

-Oceanside’s next General Municipal election will be held on Tuesday, November 8, 2016.
-The positions up for election include the Mayor, 2 members of the City Council, the City Clerk and the City Treasurer (At-Large).
+Oceanside’s next General Municipal election was held on Tuesday, November 6, 2018.
+The positions up for election included two members of the City Council (District #1 and District #2) and the City Treasurer (At-Large).
 Municipal elections are nonpartisan.

 Oceanside is a Charter City but follows the California Elections Code, Government Codes and Fair Political Practices Commission regulations in all election matters.
 The City Clerk serves as the Election Officer for the City.
-All election-related questions should be addressed to the City Clerk Department at (760) 435-3000 or e-mailed to email@example.com
+All election-related questions should be addressed to the City Clerk Department at (760) 435-3001 or e-mailed to email@example.com .

 Oceanside consolidates its elections with San Diego County, working with the San Diego County Registrar of Voters.